Together under one roof

 Abergavenny Community Centre 2015 – a building repurposed for the here now and future generations.

 We started off in 2004 as a group of local parents who were just looking for more child & family-friendly opportunities for local people.
-We gathered and formed a resident working group called ‘Community Leisure And Recreation for Abergavenny‘ ( “CLARA” – accronyms were all the rage back in the early 2000’s, at a time when the town was losing historical assets, the public purse was shrinking, and trust in instutitions and services in decline.)
+We gathered and formed a resident working group called ‘Community Leisure And Recreation for Abergavenny‘ ( “CLARA” – accronyms were all the rage back in the early 2000’s, at a time when the town was losing historical assets, the public purse was shrinking and trust in instutitions and services was in decline.)

 We made a short film in 2008 called ‘Voices of Abergavenny’ – when it’s gone, it’s gone.